Skip to content Skip to footer

 5) Heightened attention to employee well-being, with increased emphasis on mental health resources and wellness programmes.

-In 2025, it’s looking like there will be a focus on employee mental health support.
-There will be more flexible work schedules and work-life balances.
+In 2025, it appears there will be a focus on employee mental health support.
+There will be more flexible work schedules and work-life balance.
 Employee assistance programmes and wellness resources will become essential tools for promoting a healthy and engaged workforce.

 6) Continued focus on employee development, with more personalised training options and learning platforms.

-In order to bridge skill gaps, in 2025 employers will look to invest in employee training and upskilling programmes.
-Upskilling is key as more new technology is introduced into the workplace.
+To bridge skill gaps, employers will invest in employee training and upskilling programmes in 2025.
+Upskilling is key as new technologies are introduced in the workplace.

 The Stats:

-• 67% of employees would stick with a company if they offered opportunities for advancement and upskilling.
+• 67% of employees would stick with a company if it offered opportunities for advancement and upskilling.

 Overall in 2025, the main staffing trends will focus on automation and the implementation of AI.
 Companies will need to adapt to these trends and accept that employees are after increased gig work and more flexible working models.
-Staying informed and taking a proactive approach to implement these upcoming trends into your business will be the key to success in 2025.
+Staying informed and proactively implementing these upcoming trends in your business will be key to success in 2025.